Noah Webster: Influence

-Lepore (2008) demonstrates Webster's paradoxical ideas about language and politics and shows why Webster's endeavors were at first so poorly received.
+Lepore (2008) illustrates Webster's paradoxical views on language and politics and explains why his work was initially poorly received.
 Culturally conservative Federalists denounced the work as radical—too inclusive in its lexicon and even bordering on vulgar.
 Meanwhile, Webster's old foes the Republicans attacked the man, labeling him mad for such an undertaking.

 Scholars have long seen Webster's 1844 dictionary to be an important resource for reading poet Emily Dickinson's life and work; she once commented that the "Lexicon" was her "only companion" for years.
 One biographer said, "The dictionary was no mere reference book to her; she read it as a priest his breviary—over and over, page by page, with utter absorption."